NACLab/ngc-learn/README.md

 agents, and predictive coding models (predictive processing theory) based on the neural generative coding (NGC) computational framework.
 This toolkit is built on top of JAX and is distributed under the 3-Clause BSD license.

-<b>WARNING:</b> The main branch is under active construction/updating -- it will not likely work for you at the moment
+<b>WARNING:</b> The development branch is under active construction/updating -- it will not likely work for you at the moment
-if you pull from the main branch.
-Please pull from/use either the <i>ngc-learn-dev</i> branch or the Tensorflow-2 <i>ngc-learn-legacy<i> repo: https://github.com/NACLab/ngc-learn-legacy.
+if you pull from the dev branch.
+Please pull from/use either the <i>ngc-learn</i> branch or the Tensorflow-2 <i>ngc-learn-legacy<i> repo: https://github.com/NACLab/ngc-learn-legacy.
 The main version update will be soon.